kirru2198/Python/Strings/formatting/2_f_strings.md

 * Prefix the string with an `f` or `F`.
 * Inside the string, use `{}` to include variables or expressions that should be evaluated.
+> * Inside the string, use {} to include variables or expressions that should be calculated or replaced with their value.

 ### **Example:**